pyvypr/VyPR/README.md

 #### Start the verdict server

-To run the server, open a new terminal (tmux is useful here), navigate to `VyPRServer/` and run
+To run the server, open a new terminal (tmux is useful here), launch the virtual environment with `source venv/bin/activate`, navigate to `VyPRServer/` and run
 ```
 python run_service.py
 ```